kojix2/LibUI/README.md

 git clone https://github.com/kojix2/libui
 cd libui
 bundle install
-bundle exec rake vendor:all
-bundle exec rake test
+bundle exec rake vendor:all_x64 # download shared libraries for all platforms bundle exec rake test
 ```

-Use the following rake tasks to download the libui binary files and save them in the vendor directory.
+You can use the following rake tasks to download the shared library required for your platform.

 `rake -T`

 ```
-rake vendor:all       # Download libui.so, libui.dylib, and libui.dll to ve...
+rake vendor:all_x64      # Download libui.so, libui.dylib, and libui.dll to...
-rake vendor:linux     # Download libui.so for Linux to vendor directory rake vendor:mac       # Download libui.dylib for Mac to vendor directory rake vendor:windows   # Download libui.dll for Windows to vendor directory
+rake vendor:linux_x64    # Download libui.so for Linux to vendor directory rake vendor:linux_x86    # Download libui.so for Linux to vendor directory rake vendor:mac_x64      # Download libui.dylib for Mac to vendor directory rake vendor:windows_x64  # Download libui.dll for Windows to vendor directory rake vendor:windows_x86  # Download libui.dll for Windows to vendor directory
 ```

+For example, If you are using a 32-bit (x86) version of Ruby on Windows, type `rake vendor:windows_x86`.

+Or Set environment variable `LIBUIDIR` to specify the path to the shared library.

 ## Contributing